spm/spm-docs/README.md

 `MkDocs` natively supports [Markdown extensions](https://squidfunk.github.io/mkdocs-material/setup/extensions/) that enhance the Markdown writing experience.
 [Plugins](https://www.mkdocs.org/dev-guide/plugins/), built-in or third-party, are extensions to the MkDocs framework which allow users to add custom functionality and features to their MkDocs projects.
 These plugins can be used to add additional features such as search or analytics.

-See [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) for more details.
+See [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) for more details, and [best-of-mkdocs](https://github.com/pawamoy/best-of-mkdocs) for a curated list of plugins.

 To edit Markdown documents, we recommend [Visual Studio Code](https://code.visualstudio.com/) with its [preview mode](https://code.visualstudio.com/docs/languages/markdown).